viamrobotics/docs/docs/manage/configuration.md

   For example, a [`gpio` motor](/components/motor/gpio/) depends on the `board` to which it is wired, but it has a dedicated `board` attribute and `viam-server` will automatically initialize that board before it looks for the motor.

 If you are configuring several similar components, you can use the **Duplicate component** button in the upper-right of a component's configuration pane to create a new identical component beneath your existing one.
-Be sure to edit the duplicated component to change any parameters that are unique to the new component, such as its name or pins.
+Be sure to edit the duplicated component to change any parameters that are unique to the new component, such as its name and pins.

 To delete a component, click the trash can icon in the upper-right of the component configuration pane.